 I remember him having an Hillman Imp, another green one, and that features in my account of a trip to London in The birth of a life long obsession.
 I remember how hot that car was in the summer.
 Only years did I realise it was because it was rear engined and I was normally sat in the back seat right up against it.

-I remember when my dad purchased his first new car, a bright orange NSU 1000 with beige real leather seats (google it) before moving on to his larger Morris Marina 1800L.
+I remember when my dad purchased his first brand new car, a bright orange NSU 1000 with beige real leather seats (google it) before moving on to his larger Morris Marina 1800L.
 This is where I take over the story.

 I started with a guy called Mike, in a fairly basic Ford Escort Mk 2 which was a pig to drive, and I remember well my first lesson, as I failed miserably to move the car and realised I actually knew nothing about how a car was operated.
-He later left and I went with him, driving and passing in his new Colt Lancer – equipped no less with electric windows!
+He later left BSM and I went with him, driving and passing my test in his new Colt Lancer – equipped no less with electric windows!

 My dad put me on his insurance and started giving me lessons at weekends.
-His teachings didn’t always gel with BSM’s – “You can’t do 30 in this car, it will stall – put your foot down”.
+His teachings didn’t always gel with Mike’s – “You can’t do 30 in this car, it will stall – put your foot down”.
 “Keep away from the curb, that’s where all the broken glass is”.